Malinta Tunnel: Battle of Corregidor

 During the Battle of Corregidor, the third lateral on the north side from the east entrance served as the headquarters of General Douglas MacArthur and the USAFFE.
 Malinta Tunnel also served as the seat of government of the Commonwealth of the Philippines.
 At the vicinity of the tunnel's west entrance in the afternoon of 30 December 1941, Manuel L. Quezon and Sergio Osmeña took their oaths of office as President and Vice-president of the Philippine Commonwealth in simple ceremonies attended by members of the garrison.

 Japanese troops forced the surrender of the remaining American and Filipino forces on 6 May 1942 while under the command of Lt.
 Gen. Jonathan Wainwright.

 Retaking of Corregidor

 During the re-taking of the island by U.S. forces in 1945, Japanese soldiers who had been trapped in the tunnel after the entrance was blocked as a result of gunfire from USS Converse (DD-509) began committing suicide by detonating explosives within the tunnel complex the night of 23 February 1945.
 The collapsed laterals resulting from these explosions have never been excavated.

 Today

 Today, Malinta Tunnel is the venue of an audio-visual presentation by National Artist Lamberto V. Avellana of events that occurred during World War II, including the evacuation of President Quezon and General MacArthur by Motor Torpedo Boat Squadron Three from Corregidor to Mindanao.
 They were later flown to Australia.
 Quezon ran a government in exile in the United States during the war.

 A plaque in the Malinta Tunnel now marks a spot on the island of Corregidor.

-Claims of paranormal activities from within the tunnels have been attested to by its guards, attendants and visitors, citing cold drafts, disembodied voices and shadows.
-Further concurring to its haunted reputation is collapsed sections of the tunnel, brought about by detonation from Japanese soldiers who committed suicide during World War II.